HSF/hsf.github.io/organization/_posts/2022/2022-01-20-coordination.md

 ### Event Generators

 Benjamin Morgan: use of julia for generators as in simulation could be a possible topic?

-josh: for this to work you have to convince all generator authors...
+Josh: for this to work you have to convince all generator authors...
 To make this work it would require convincing lots of people, the code base it already fragmented in Fortran, C++, Python.
 Idea is good but in practice it may be difficult.

 Jim Pivarski: Just a note: in some syntactical ways, Julia is a shorter jump from Fortran than C++ is.
 In other fields (non-HEP), Julia is replacing Fortran, so generators, which still have more affinity for Fortran, is not inconceivable.

 Benjamin morgan: At least on the detector sim side, it’s not just use of Python/Julia for implementation, but also “good practices” for binding existing C/C++/Fortran libraries to these.
 That’s a slightly different scope, but can be a good bridge/intro.

 Liz: Any discussion of neutrino generators?

 Josh: it's on our radar.

 Liz: Fermilab put a proposal to do generators for neutrinos.
 If succeeded, definitely I'd nominate someone to give a talk on that.

 ### Frameworks